 Finally, the AAUP is part of the Coalition on the Academic Workforce, which has collected new data on the compensation and working conditions of academics in contingent positions.
 The coalition’s initial report will be released later this spring.

 The primary author of this year’s report is Saranna Thornton, economics professor and department chair at Hampden-Sydney College in Virginia and chair of the AAUP’s Committee on the Economic Status of the Profession.
 Media representatives can arrange an interview with Professor Thornton by contacting her.
 General media inquiries should go to Robin Burns at AAUP.
-For specific data or comparison questions, contact John Curtis, AAUP director of research and public policy.

 The report is available on the AAUP’s website.
 Print copies are available for purchase through the AAUP’s online store and cost $95.00.
 AAUP members receive a complimentary copy.